-I learned about evolution after grade school.
-I started looking at thing through the eyes of science and technology, and Darwin’s theory of Evolution (The Human Origin Project) seemed to make sense, both in the development of life and the universe.
+I learned about evolution soon after grade school.
+Like most, I began to question ideas and started looking through the eyes of science and technology, and Darwin’s theory of Evolution (The Human Origin Project) made sense, applicable both to the development of life and the universe.
 But I had questions.
-What was there before the big bang? (not the TV sitcom, you nerds) How is it possible or whatever caused a cell to split into male and female?
-Did such small random changes suddenly create both sexes?
+What was there before the big bang? (not the TV sitcom, you nerds) How was it possible a cell to split into male and female forms?
+Did such small random mutations suddenly create both sexes?
 Questions that had no answers.
-Yet I looked for answers, although not in the most authoritative sources.
+I continued to search for answers, not actively and not from the most authoritative sources.

-Reader’s Digest is a General Interest magazine, and we had many of these in the house.
-I spent my free time reading these cover to cover.
-One article that stuck to me was about astronomers, creation, and the beginning of the universe.
-Astronomers have been able to peel back the layers of time up to what happened a split second after the big bang.
-And yet, they will never find out what happened at a split second before the event, or the event itself.
-The analogy is a group of mountaineers finally conquering the highest mountain peak, only to find monks have been living there for years.
+Reader’s Digest is a general interest magazine, and we had many of these around the house.
+I spent my free time reading these magazines cover to cover.
+One of the article that stuck to me was about astronomers, creation, and the beginning of the universe.
+It explained how astronomers have been able to peel back the layers of time up to what happened a split second after the big bang.
+And yet, they will never find out what happened at a split second before the event, or at the event itself.
+They compared the astronomers to group of mountaineers who finally conquer the highest mountain peak, only to find monks have been living there for years.

 And that belief about Evolution and Creation holds true for me to this day.
+God only intervenes only when absolutely necessary to correct glitches in the algorithm.
 But it does not mean I am not open to other suggestions.